-Highlights of this season include his Boston recital debut at the Isabella Stewart Gardner Museum, as well appearances at Portland Ovations, Merrick-Bellmore Community Concert Association, Missouri State University, Tannery Pond Concerts, and the University at Buffalo, and in the inaugural season of YCA’s ensemble, miXt, with performances at New York’s Merkin Hall, Washington D.C.’s Kennedy Center, as well as at the Paramount Theater, the Jacksonville Jewish Community Alliance, the University of Florida, and the University of Georgia.
+Lauded by The New York Times for his “vivacious playing,” pianist Ran Dank deploys his brilliant technique with astonishing energy and intensity, captivating audiences and critics alike.
+This season, Mr. Dank’s engagements include performances at the Bridgehampton Music Festival, the University of Florida, the University of Georgia, EMMA Concert Association, Hawaii Concert Society, the Levine School of Music, the Brownville Concert Series, Music at St. Luke’s, and the Vanguard Concert Series.
+Highlights of last season include his Boston recital debut at the Isabella Stewart Gardner Museum, as well as appearances at Portland Ovations, Merrick-Bellmore Community Concert Association, Missouri State University, Tannery Pond Concerts, and the University at Buffalo, and in the inaugural season of the ensemble, miXt, with performances at New York’s Merkin Hall, Washington, DC’s Kennedy Center, as well as at the Paramount Theater, the Jacksonville Jewish Community Alliance, the University of Florida, and the University of Georgia.

-In his native Israel, Mr. Dank has been appeared as soloist with the symphony orchestras of Jerusalem, Rishon Lezion, Haifa, and Raanana, as well as the Israel Festival in Jerusalem, and most recently, at the Israel Conservatory of Music in a recital celebrating Debussy’s 150th anniversary.
+Born in Israel, Mr. Dank has been appeared as soloist with the symphony orchestras of Jerusalem, Rishon Lezion, Haifa, and Raanana at the Israel Festival in Jerusalem and at the Israel Conservatory of Music in a recital celebrating Debussy’s 150th anniversary.

 In addition to First Prize at the Hilton Head International Piano Competition, Mr. Dank is a laureate of the Naumburg Piano Competition and the Sydney International Piano Competition.
 Mr. Dank is the recipient of grants from the Arthur Foundation and the America-Israel Cultural Foundation.

-Mr. Dank earned his Bachelor’s degree from the Rubin Academy of Music at Tel Aviv University, where he studied with Emanuel Krasovsky, and received his Master’s degree from the Juilliard School where he worked with (YCA Alumni) Emanuel Ax and Joseph Kalichstein and Juilliard’s Artist Diploma, under Robert McDonald.
-He is currently pursuing his Doctorate of Musical Arts with (YCA Alumni) Ursula Oppens and Richard Goode at the Graduate Center of the City University of New York as a chancellor’s fellow.
+Mr. Dank earned his Bachelor’s degree from the Rubin Academy of Music at Tel Aviv University, where he studied with Emanuel Krasovsky, received his Master’s degree from the Juilliard School, where he worked with (YCA Alumni) Emanuel Ax and Joseph Kalichstein, and received an Artist Diploma at Juilliard, under Robert McDonald.
+He is currently pursuing his Doctorate of Musical Arts at the Graduate Center of the City University of New York as a Chancellor’s Fellow, working with (YCA Alumni) Ursula Oppens and Richard Goode.

 [Pronounced: Rahn Dahnk]